-- A. Infrequent tardiness of less than one hour shall normally be excused if the reasons are acceptable. - B. When management determines that exposure to unsafe or unhealthy working conditions which cannot be immediately corrected may result in the likelihood of illness or injury, employees will either be assigned work in a safe and healthy area in the same office or deployed to another installation or granted an excused absence. - C. The agency will make every reasonable effort consistent with operational needs to excuse an employee who is donating blood without compensation for a reasonable amount of time; normally up to 3 hours, for the purposes of donation and recovery.
+- A. Management may excuse rare occurrences of tardiness of less than one hour. - B. When management determines that exposure to unsafe or unhealthy working conditions, may result in the likelihood of illness or injury, employees will be directed to a safe and healthy area in the same office, or deployed to another installation, or deployed to an Alternate Duty Station (ADS) for those employees with a signed telework agreement, or granted an excused absence. - C Consistent with operational needs, management may excuse an employee who is donating blood without compensation for a reasonable amount of time; normally up to 3 hours, for the purposes of donation and recovery.
 Employees who donate blood platelets without compensation through a Hemapheresis Program will normally be authorized up to four (4) hours of excused absence.
 However, the total administrative leave will be limited to the remaining scheduled hours of duty on that day.
 An employee who is not accepted for donating blood/blood platelets is only entitled to the time necessary to travel to and from the donation site and the time needed to make the determination.
-Absence for blood/platelet donations must be approved in advance. - D. The Employer will excuse employees for a reasonable time, when practicable to do so without seriously interfering with operations, to vote or register in any election or referendum on a civic matter in his/her community.
-An employee will be excused from duty so as to permit him/her to report for work 3 hours after the polls open or to leave work 3 hours before the polls close, whichever results in the lesser amount of time off.
-Under unusual circumstances, an employee can be excused up to the full day.
-The Employer will notify employees of this right at the beginning of each fiscal year and shall encourage employees to avail themselves of the right to register and vote.
+Absence for blood/platelet donations must be approved in advance. - D. The Employer will excuse employees for a reasonable time, when practicable to do so without seriously interfering with operations, to vote in any election or referendum on a civic matter in his/her community.
+An employee will be excused from duty on Election Day so as to permit him/her to report for work up to 3 hours after the polls open or to leave work up to 3 hours before the polls close, whichever results in the lesser amount of time off.

-E.
+The Employer will notify employees of this right at the beginning of each fiscal year and shall encourage employees to avail themselves of the right to register and vote and utilize voting options such as early voting, mail-in ballots, etc.

-1. All SSA employees are to presume that the office is open each regular workday unless specifically announced otherwise.
+- E. The Agency will follow 5 USC 6329c (Weather and Safety Leave), applicable regulations (e.g. 5 CFR Part 630 Subpart P), and Agency policy in the event of a full day closure, delayed opening, or early dismissal.
+If the agency changes its policy, it will provide appropriate notice to the union and the opportunity to bargain to the extent required by 5 USC 71. - 1.
+All SSA employees are to presume that the office is open each regular workday unless specifically announced otherwise.
 Although employees are expected to be prepared to deal with most emergencies, conditions might occur which will make the closing of all or some SSA offices necessary.
 The decision to close the office or open it late will be based on the Agency's concern for the health and safety of its employees including the hazardous conditions that the majority of employees might face reporting to their workplace or returning home, weighed against the mission of the Agency, including due consideration to the needs of the public.
-An announcement of full day closing or delay in opening will be made through the news media.
-Depending on the circumstances of the particular situation, attempts will be made to make a closing decision and broadcast it as early as possible.
-Employees should be advised that, when emergency conditions develop during non-working hours, they should listen to the radio or TV news and follow the Agency's specific instructions.
+The Agency will announce a full day closing or delay in opening through a method determined by the Agency (e.g., MENS, call tree, news media, etc.).
+Depending on the circumstances of the particular situation, attempts will be made to make a closing decision and announcement as early as possible.
+Employees should be advised that, when emergency conditions develop during non-working hours, they should follow the Agency's specific instructions.

 As an additional method of communicating closings and delayed openings, the Agency may provide a telephone number for employees to call to receive a recorded message giving instructions about office hours.
-Each employee will receive a copy of SSA's instructions.